-First, I can’t believe that I’m finally done with this game!
-DRAMAtical Murder was the first game I reviewed on this blog and it has taken me nine whole months to get through it all.
+DRAMAtical Murder was the first game I reviewed on this blog.
+It has taken me nine whole months to get through it all.
 This is a huge achievement for me, I usually play one route and never touch the game again.
-I have game commitment issues lol….
-So, unlike the other reviews I plan on keeping this as short as possible, so I can fit in my overall final thoughts on the game at the end, besides I pretty much got all my ranting out in the Tumblr live blog.
-I will try to keep the spoilers to a minimum, but this is the True canon route of the game, so that might be easier said than done.
+I have game commitment issues 😅.
+So, unlike the other reviews I plan on keeping this as short as possible.
+Besides I pretty much got all my ranting out in the Tumblr live blog.
+I will try to keep the spoilers to a minimum.
+Ren’s route is the true end for Dramatical Murder, so expect some minor spoilers.
 So without further ado, the last DMMd route, here’s Ren!

 Believe in the You that Believes in Me